kcc-nma-art258/assignments/week-2/README.md

 `id`: unique identifiers _(serial number)_
 - Only one ID per element
-- Only only ID of that kind per page
+- Only one ID of that kind per page
 - Browser will navigate (scroll to) element with ID in url (ie. http://yourdomain.com#comments)

 `class`: reusable classifiers _(barcodes)_